 The fund will operate in countries across South Asia, Southeast Asia, and the Pacific including Bangladesh, Cambodia, Fiji, Indonesia, Laos, Myanmar, Papua New Guinea, the Philippines, Sri Lanka, and Vietnam.
 It will invest across a variety of sectors including health, education, agriculture, financial inclusion, and access to small-scale renewable energy.

 Achieving strong development impact, including progress on gender equality, will be fundamental to EMIIF’s operations.
 Its investment strategy embeds both impact and gender equality considerations to identify and make investments in SMEs that are women-led, provide products and services for women and girls, or promote gender equality in their workplaces.

 EMIIF does not finance activities listed in the IFC Exclusion list.
 EMIIF investees will be expected to comply with DFAT Safeguards principles: Environmental and Social Safeguards, Child Protection Policy, Preventing Sexual Exploitation, Abuse and Harassment Policy and Fraud control.

 EMIIF aims to address key gaps in the SME market in South Asia, Southeast Asia, and the Pacific by providing technical assistance (TA) to the SME Funds in which it invests and their underlying SMEs.
 Specifically, EMIIF will provide:

-- Technical assistance for SME funds: to support the impact and performance of SME Funds, with a focus on integrating best practices in impact management and GLI and investment readiness TA.
-The SME Fund TA is delivered by VOLTA.
+- Technical assistance for SME funds: to support the impact and performance of SME Funds, with a focus on integrating best practices in impact management, GLI and investment readiness.
+The SME Fund TA is delivered by SAGANA.